Physical Models of Embryonic Epithelial Healing: Physical models

 Models typically begin with a set of assumptions that may vary in their implementation:

 \begin{itemize}

-\item \textbf{Mechanical assumptions} - vital for accurately modeling contractile forces, as cells must deform and adhere to one another while responding to mechanical stresses: \begin{itemize} \item Individual cells are visco-elastic objects influenced by cytosketelal properties; \item Cells form junctions with other cells and with the substrate, there is strong intercellular adhesion and communication; \item Epithelial tissues form confluent monolayers that are continuous sheets without gaps; \item Epithelial cells have a distinct polarity with specialized apical and basal surfaces.
+\item \textbf{Cell mechanical assumptions} - vital for accurately modeling contractile forces, as cells must deform and adhere to one another while responding to mechanical stresses: \begin{itemize} \item Individual cells are visco-elastic objects influenced by cytosketelal properties; \item Cells form junctions with other cells and with the substrate, there is strong intercellular adhesion and communication; \item Epithelial cells have a distinct polarity with specialized apical and basal surfaces.
 Often, models have to account for the direction-dependent mechanical interactions which result from this polarity. \end{itemize}

-\item \textbf{Topological assumptions} - essential to understand how epithelial cell cycles and junctions respond to injury and facilitate rapid wound closure: \begin{itemize} \item Cell rearrangements occur through changes in junctions and the cytoskeleton; \item The cell cycle involves growth, division, and apoptosis. \end{itemize} \item \textbf{Chemical assumptions} - How cells initiate and promote healing.
+\item \textbf{Topological assumptions} - essential to understand how epithelial cell cycles and junctions respond to injury and facilitate rapid wound closure: \begin{itemize} \item { Epithelial tissues form confluent monolayers - continuous sheets without holes}; \item Cell rearrangements occur through changes in junctions and the cytoskeleton; \item The cell cycle involves growth, division, and apoptosis. \end{itemize} \item \textbf{Chemical assumptions} - How cells initiate and promote healing.
 It can also shed light on how cells communicate and coordinate their movements during embryonic healing.
 It involves both signaling and cell internal activity: \begin{itemize} \item Chemical signaling occurs through gap junctions and extracellular diffusion; \item Individual cells have metabolic activity, which may be coupled to the cell cycle. \end{itemize} \end{itemize}